veracioux/website/README.md

 # Available commands

 - Deploy locally: `up`
-- Force remove all containers locally: `drm`
+- Force remove all containers locally: `down`
 - Deploy to heroku: `deploy`

 # Some things that should be kept in mind